PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  Default: empty

 Ranges that are required to send a Proxy Protocol header in front of UDP and TCP queries, to pass the original source and destination addresses and ports to the recursor, as well as custom values.
-Queries that are not prefix with such a header will not be accepted from clients in these ranges.
+Queries that are not prefixed with such a header will not be accepted from clients in these ranges.
 Queries prefixed by headers from clients that are not listed in these ranges will be dropped.

 Note that once a Proxy Protocol header has been received, the original source address will be checked against the `allow-from`_ ACL, instead of the address of the proxy.